mr-zwets/mr-zwets/README.md

 &nbsp;&nbsp; 🌱 [Cashonize Wallet](https://about.cashonize.com/) - My cross-platform Bitcoin Cash Wallet with support for CashTokens, WalletConnect and CashConnect

-&nbsp;&nbsp; 💻 [CashScript](https://github.com/CashScript/cashscript) - A High-level programming language & toolkit for developing smart contracts on BCH
+&nbsp;&nbsp; 💻 [CashScript](https://github.com/CashScript/cashscript) - A High-level programming language and TypeScript SDK for developing smart contracts on BCH

+&nbsp;&nbsp; 🧑🏼‍🚀 [Tokenaut.cash](https://tokenaut.cash/) - My showcase website for stats about the CashTokens and DeFi ecosystem on Bitcoin Cash

 <details>
 <summary>
   Here's a full list of stuff I made for Bitcoin Cash 💚
 </summary>

-### Explore the Ecosystem

-&nbsp;&nbsp; 🧑🏼‍🚀 [Tokenaut.cash](https://tokenaut.cash/) - Website showcasing stats about the CashTokens and DeFi ecosystem on Bitcoin Cash

-&nbsp;&nbsp; ✅ [BestBchWallets.com](https://www.bestbchwallets.com/) - Website with info about Bitcoin Cash Wallets

 ### BitcoinCash Web Tools